AlfonsoJLuna/openhandheld-mx/README.md

 # OpenHandheld MX

-This is an early work-in-progress of a open-source development board in the shape of a handheld game console.
+This is an early work-in-progress of an open-source development board in the shape of a handheld game console.
 It isn't yet suited for end-users!

 ## License